Key Findings and Statistics

 In 2019, the bootcamp sector saw an increase in the number of bootcamps offering Income Share Agreements (ISAs) as a method of payment.
 According to our analysis, 27 US-based bootcamps offer ISAs to their students.
 (Note: our analysis for this section on ISAs includes Viking Code School and Dev Code Camp, two bootcamps that were not considered for the full study.
 In other words, 25 out of the 105 schools that we considered a bootcamp for this paper offer ISAs to their students, but 27 US-based coding bootcamps offer ISAs to their students.)

 Before 2019, only a select few bootcamps offered ISAs or deferred tuition as methods of payment.
-For example, App Academy launched their deferred tuition program in 2012.
+For example, App Academy launched its deferred tuition program in 2012.

 We believe a couple of factors contributed to this growth.
 First, students only pay when they command salaries higher than a predetermined amount.
 This acts as a form of insurance for students: if they derive no value from their education, they will pay back less, or perhaps nothing.
 This, in turn, has the potential to reassure students that the school will work to help them succeed so they can collect tuition later.